Ncxs99/Financial-Mathematics/Options Properties and Hedging Strategies/README.md

 #### Options Trading and Hedging Strategies

-In addition to discussing the properties of options, this section will also cover a variety of **classic options trading strategies**.
+In addition to discussing the properties of options, this section will also cover a variety of **classic options trading and hedging strategies**.
 These strategies are widely used by traders, particularly with **European options**, to manage risk, generate profits, and implement specific market views.
 Some of the strategies we will cover include:

 - **Covered Calls**: A strategy where you hold a long position in an asset and sell a call option on the same asset to generate income.
 - **Protective Puts**: A strategy where you buy a put option to protect against potential losses on an underlying asset.